The Regional Economic Research Institute first developed the Industry Diversification Index in Spring of 2016 and updates it on a quarterly basis.

 Researchers and academics are encouraged to contact the RERI to request access to the data for use in academic studies and modeling.
 The IDI begins in 1990 and is computed for each Florida metropolitan statistical area, each Florida workforce region, and each U.S. state.
 Upon request, the RERI will compute it for any MSA in the United States.

-THIRD QUARTER, 2021 - (Vol. 6, No. 3)
+FIRST QUARTER, 2022 - (Vol. 7, No. 1)

 - The Naples-Immokalee-Marco Island MSA was the 3rd most diversified MSA in the state (out of 22 total MSAs).
-Moreover, the Cape Coral-Fort Myers MSA and Punta Gorda MSA ranked 16th and 21st in the state, respectively.
+Moreover, the Cape Coral-Fort Myers MSA and Punta Gorda MSA ranked 15th and 21st in the state, respectively.

-The IDI for the Southwest Florida workforce region—comprising Charlotte, Collier, Glades, Hendry, and Lee counties— increased in the first quarter of 2021, indicating a increase in workforce diversification for that time period.
-The workforce region’s IDI measured 5.320, an increase from the first quarter of 2020 revised measure (5.266) and a slight increase from the fourth quarter of 2020 (5.244).
-The region ranked as the ninth most diversified workforce region in the state (out of 24 total regions).
+The IDI for the Southwest Florida workforce region—comprising Charlotte, Collier, Glades, Hendry, and Lee counties— decreased in the third quarter of 2021, indicating a decrease in workforce diversification for that time period.
+The workforce region’s IDI measured 5.279, a decline from the second quarter of 2021 (revised at 5.300), as well as a decrease from the third quarter of 2020 (5.281).
+Despite the decline, the region remained the ninth most diversified workforce region in the state (out of 24 total regions).

-After spiking in the second quarter of 2020, industry diversification in the workforce region decreased until the first quarter of 2021.
-The Covid-19 pandemic played a role in the IDI spike, as employment in the hospitality and leisure industry decreased by 35 percent from the first to second quarter of 2020.
+The region’s IDI has fluctuated since the beginning of the Covid-19 pandemic, when the decline in hospitality and leisure employment forced the measure to spike in the second quarter of 2020.
 Historically, the region typically experiences higher index measures during the quarters spanning January through June, and lower index measures during the quarters spanning July through December.
 The higher index measures during the winter period can be attributed to an influx of tourism and seasonal residents, which leads to an increase in demand for both the retail trade and accommodation and food service industries to meet the seasonal demand.
 In return, the increased seasonal demand in these industries create spillover effects for all of the other super sector industries in the region.
 In addition, the first two quarters of the year are associated with crop harvesting in the region, creating demand in all other sectors of the economy as well.
 During the second half of the year, there is a higher concentration in fewer industries driven by construction, professional and business services, trade, transportation and utilities, and education and health services.